Exclusive-U.S. bill would block defense contractors from using Chinese rare earths | MarketScreener

 ENCOURAGE DOMESTIC OUTPUT

+"Well placed policies such as this one get us closer to the target of onshoring this critical supply chain," said Marty Weems, North American president of Australia-based American Rare Earths Ltd, which is developing three U.S. rare earth projects.

+MP Materials Corp , which operates the only U.S. rare earths mine and relies on Chinese processors, said it appreciates "ongoing efforts by the Department of Defense and broader U.S. government to secure the domestic rare earth supply chain and promote free and fair competition."

-The bill, which the sponsors expect could be folded into Pentagon funding legislation later this year, offers no direct support for the nascent U.S. rare earths sector.
+The bill, which the sponsors expect could be folded into Pentagon funding legislation later this year, offers no direct support for U.S. rare earths miners or processors.

 Instead, it requires Pentagon contractors to stop using Chinese rare earths within four years, allowing waivers only in rare situations.
 Defense contractors would be required to immediately say where they source the minerals.